Aloe 'Fang' is one of the Kelly Griffin hybrids that are sold under two different names.

 How to Grow and Care for Aloe 'Fang'

-Light: When growing Aloe 'Fang' indoors, place it near a window with plenty of bright indirect light.
+Light: When growing Aloe 'Fang' indoors, place it in a window with plenty of bright indirect light.
 Rotate the pot once or twice a week to ensure all sides of the plant receive equal lighting.
 Outdoors, the plant prefers light shade, especially during the hottest parts of the day.

 Soil: Great drainage is essential for growing this plant because too much moisture for an extended period can cause root rot.
 Use commercial soil for succulents, or make your own well-draining mix.